mrknmc/ug4/slip/report.md

 The Android application sends measurements in JSON format to the following endpoint: `POST <host>/api/upload`.
 The measurements are then stored in the database associated with the user who sent the request.

-We built a RESTful API that the web client uses to create, update or delete objects in the database.
+We built a RESTful API that the web client uses to create, update, and delete objects in the database.
 It does this with requests that may also contain JSON data to predefined endpoints.
 For example, these are the API endpoints for actions concerning users:

 `POST <host>/api/user`